Excoriate/mcp-terragrunt-docs/docs/typescript-sdk/typescript-sdk-repo-summary.md

 /**
  * Orchestrates the full auth flow with a server.
  *
  * This can be used as a single entry point for all authorization functionality,
  * instead of linking together the other lower-level functions in this module.
  */
 export async function auth(
   provider: OAuthClientProvider,
-  { serverUrl, authorizationCode }: { serverUrl: string | URL, authorizationCode?: string }): Promise<AuthResult> {
+  { serverUrl, authorizationCode }: {
+    serverUrl: string | URL;
+    authorizationCode?: string;
+  },
+): Promise<AuthResult> {
   const metadata = await discoverOAuthMetadata(serverUrl);

   // Handle client registration if needed let clientInformation = await Promise.resolve(provider.clientInformation());
   if (!clientInformation) {
     if (authorizationCode !== undefined) {
+      throw new Error(
-      throw new Error("Existing OAuth client information is required when exchanging an authorization code");
+        "Existing OAuth client information is required when exchanging an authorization code", );
     }

     if (!provider.saveClientInformation) {
+      throw new Error(
-      throw new Error("OAuth client information must be saveable for dynamic registration");
+        "OAuth client information must be saveable for dynamic registration", );
     }

     const fullInformation = await registerClient(serverUrl, {